Today is World Environment Day and to mark it, we take a look at how you can build a greener home and the benefits this can bring.

-If you choose to build a greener home it will not only be incredibly rewarding but it will also lower your bills, reduce your carbon footprint and leave you with an energy efficient home.
+Building a greener home will not only be incredibly rewarding but it will also lower your energy bills, reduce your carbon footprint and leave you with an energy-efficient home.

-You can build a green home from scratch by adopting a fabric first approach at the design stage, or you can make your existing home greener with some inexpensive updates.
+You can build an eco house from scratch by adopting a fabric first approach at the design stage, or you can make your existing home greener with some inexpensive updates.

-A fabric first approach when self building is when you invest in the building's envelope to ensure high quality insulation, airtightness, solar gain and natural ventilation are factored in at the design stage.
+Building with a fabric first approach means you’ll invest in the building's envelope to ensure high quality insulation, airtightness, solar gain and natural ventilation are factored in at the design stage.

 You can even build to the strict criteria of Passivhaus standards if you want to ensure your home is as airtight as possible.